sewerk/App-Architecture-Template/README.md

 ### Changes in progress

 This API might change until stable version is released.
 The documentation below might be outdated.
+I recommend looking into `sample/` module for correct setup

 ## How to start